cicero78M/Cicero_Web/README.md

 For more information about Next.js features, refer to the documentation inside `cicero-dashboard/README.md`.

-## Content Manager API
+## Instagram Post Analysis API

-The Social Media Content Manager page retrieves Instagram analytics from the backend.
+The Instagram Post Analysis page retrieves Instagram analytics from the backend.
 Data is fetched via `getInstagramProfileViaBackend` and `getInstagramPostsViaBackend` in `cicero-dashboard/utils/api.js`.

 ### Profile Fields
 - `username`